stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

   These points were discussed very carefully because of their probable connexion with the death of Robert Blake.
-Students in the Psi Delta house, whose upper rear windows looked into Blake&rsquo;s study, noticed the blurred white face at the westward window on the morning of the 9th, and wondered what was wrong with the expression.
+Students in the Psi Delta house, whose upper rear windows looked into Blake's study, noticed the blurred white face at the westward window on the morning of the 9th, and wondered what was wrong with the expression.
 When they saw the same face in the same position that evening, they felt worried, and watched for the lights to come up in his apartment.
 Later they rang the bell of the darkened flat, and finally had a policeman force